nmfs-ost/noaa-fit-resources/_posts/2019-07-16-code-testing.md

 different integrated test cases.
-If you do not find the errors across multiple cases in an integrated tests, your users will, leading to much more debugging to find the error than if your code was adequately tested in the first place. <References on testing coverage?>
+If you do not find the errors across multiple cases in an integrated tests, your users will, leading to much more debugging to find the error than if your code was adequately tested in the first place.

-If you are using `R`, you can include integrated tests in another "test....R" file within the `testing` directory so they are run whenever the `testthat::test_check()` function is called.
+If you are using `R`, you can include integrated tests in another `test-*.R` file within the `testing` directory so they are run whenever the `testthat::test_check()` function is called.

 ## Code coverage